-With words like democracy, religious freedom and human rights, Mikael Torstensson and Magnus Oscarsson are trying to convince the world that Somaliland should be recognized as an independent state.
+With words like democracy, religious freedom and human rights, Mikael Torstensson and Magnus Oscarsson are trying to convince the west and the world that Somaliland should be recognized as an independent state and the west should stop its Tomfoolery on Somaliland recognition.

 By Jacob Zetterman